Maryamt08/GroupProject1/README.md

 The most enjoyable and affordable application for you to find your dream home.

-Through the use of two APIs, Google Maps and Zomato, Recreation Maps allows individuals to find the location of their next home.
+Through the use of three APIs, Google Maps, realty-mole property API, Zomato, Recreation Maps allows individuals to find the location of their next home.
 The search criterion includes the property’s location, affordability, and the location’s nightlife popularity index, all in one search.

 The implementation of the Google API serves to provide geographical locations for potential homes.